zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Sat 14 Mar 2020 09:18:01 PM Beijing`]
+ 1. Code complete the streaming support for multi-hop, about 70% done.

 [`Mon 02 Mar 2020 05:36:15 PM Beijing`]
  1. Splitted the `CRpcRouter` to smaller classes.